peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

- `true`  if this type filter allows CBOR arrays and the given array index is allowed under this type filter; otherwise,  `false` .
+ `true` if this type filter allows CBOR arrays and the given array index is llowed under this type filter; otherwise,  `false` .

 ### ArrayLengthMatches